Real Estate Flip Calculator

 While net profit and ROI are standard for evaluating house flips, experienced investors often utilize alternative or complementary metrics to gain a more nuanced understanding of a project's financial health.

-1. Gross Profit Margin: This metric, calculated as (Selling Price - Total Costs) / Selling Price, focuses on the percentage of revenue remaining after all project-related costs (excluding some overhead) are covered.
-It's particularly useful for comparing the operational efficiency of different flips.
+1. Gross Profit Margin: This metric, calculated as (Selling Price - Total Costs) / Selling Price, focuses on the percentage of revenue remaining after all project-related costs are covered.
+In our example, $20,000 / $220,000 = 9.1%.

 Key Benchmarks for House Flipping Profitability